JetBrains-Research/MoveMethodGenerator/README.md

 ```
 ./generate-dataset <path to project> <path to output folder>
 ```
 where \<path to project\> is a system path to project where you want to find possible refactorings, \<path to output folder\> - path where found refactorings will be stored.
+Note that these two paths must be **relative**.

 If you are getting an error:
 ```